-Appointments are available Monday to Friday in Cardiff and Monday to Friday in Singleton.
+Appointments are available Monday to Friday in both Cardiff and Singleton.
 When you telephone to make your appointment, you will be allocated the next available appointment.
 If this is not suitable, please let the member of staff booking the appointment know and they will try to find a more convenient appointment for you.
 If you attend the laboratory without an appointment, your sample will not be processed.

-If you need to change your appointment, please contact the secretary to cancel your original appointment and arrange another.
+If you need to change your appointment, please contact the Wales Fertility Institute main reception to cancel your original appointment and arrange another.
 Should you wish to have your partner (or someone else delivers your sample) please ensure that they can inform us whether the whole sample was collected and that they know of your current general health.

 Providing your sample